adzcai/rlbook/book/index.md

     expectation and variance, the law of iterated expectations (Adam's rule), covariance, conditional probability, Bayes's rule, and the law of total probability.

 You should also be comfortable with programming in Python.
-See {ref}`programming` for more about this textbook's philosophy regarding programming.
+See [](#programming) for more about this textbook's philosophy regarding programming.

 +++